zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 <img src="./images/img3.png" width="50%" align="right">

 Welcome to Dodgeball World!
-This is the first ever Virtual Robotics 1-vs-1 competiton!
+This is the first ever Virtual Robotics 1-vs-1 competition!
 Here you will be tasked with creating a robot that can shoot balls at your opponent, better than your opponent can shoot them at you.

 ## The Game